chrisgbekorbu/datasciencecoursera/CleanData/CodeBook.md

 #Code Book
 This code book describes the various data files used in this project and the processing required to create the resulting tidy data set.
 The overview and
 ##Overview
 30 subjects between the ages of 19-48 performed six activities (walking, walking upstairs, walking downstairs, sitting, standing, and laying) while wearing a Samsung Galaxy S II smartphone.
-3-axial linear acceleration and 3-axial angular velocity were captured using the smartphones’ embedded accelerometer and gyroscope.
+3-axial linear acceleration and 3-axial angular velocity were captured using the smartphonesâ€™ embedded accelerometer and gyroscope.
 ##Data Files Used
 As Anguita et al. (2013) describe, their data include:
 * 'README.txt'